bibekanandadatta/JHU-Dissertation-Template/README.md

 > If you find all the packages and their settings and macros to be overwhelming and distracting during writing and editing, you can cut and paste all these contents to a separate `my-preamble.tex` file (name it as you like) in the project directory.
 Then you can use the command `\input{my-preamble.tex}` to make your main file appear cleaner and less distracting.
 See [managing a large project on Overleaf](https://www.overleaf.com/learn/latex/Management_in_a_large_project).

-> [!NOTE]
->
-> Currently, the chapters are filled with randomly generated text by the `blindtext` package.
-Remove them to get started with your writing.

 ### Title page